12th Street/Jefferson and 12th Street/Washington stations

-12th Street/Jefferson and 12th Street/Washington stations, also known as Eastlake Park, is a pair of light rail stations on the A Line of the Valley Metro Rail system in Phoenix, Arizona, United States.
-This station is split between two platforms, the westbound platform which is located on Washington Street at 12th Street and the eastbound platform located on Jefferson Street at 12th Street, approximately 500 ft apart from one another.
+12th Street/Jefferson and 12th Street/Washington stations, also known as Eastlake Park, is a pair of light rail stations on the A Line of the Valley Metro Rail & Streetcar system in Phoenix, Arizona, United States.
+This station is split between two platforms, the westbound platform which is located on Washington Street at 12th Street and the eastbound platform located on Jefferson Street at 12th Street, approximately 500 ft apart.
+Each station consists of one side platform.